Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 The moment I stopped treating Calathea like my other houseplants and started respecting its humidity needs, everything changed.

-This experience taught me that most “dying” houseplants can be saved with the right diagnosis.
-I used a similar troubleshooting approach when I wrote about How I Saved My Dying Dracaena.
+Most “dying” houseplants can be saved with the right diagnosis.
+I used the same troubleshooting approach when I wrote about how I saved my dying Dracaena — another fluoride-sensitive plant that taught me the value of switching away from tap water.

 Troubleshooting: What’s Wrong With My Calathea?